Why Study History?

 - Small, seminar-style classes and one-on-one mentoring by history faculty

 - An active and tight-knit graduate community

 - Rich array of local historical institutions including the California State Archives, the Sacramento Archives and Museum Collection Center, the California State Railroad Museum, Old Sacramento State Historic Park, and the California Museum for History, Women, and the Arts

 - Unique campus-based resources such as the Tsakopoulos Hellenic Collection and the Japanese-American Archival Collection

 Contact: Dr. Nikolaos Lazaridis, Professor and Director of Graduate Studies, (916) 278-6234.

 Public History MA

 For over twenty years, the Capital Campus Public History Program at Sacramento State has been training public historians for rewarding careers in archives, cultural resource management, museum interpretation, and historic preservation.
 We offer a two-year course of study leading to the Master of Arts in History with a concentration in Public History.
 This program requires completion of thirty-six units of coursework, including nine units of supervised, professional internship.

 The program provides an integrated professional curriculum that includes specialized project and internship experience in one of several concentrations: archives and manuscripts, oral history, museum studies, historic preservation, business history, and general public history research and analysis.
 Students pursue a common course of study, gain professional experience through a series of internships, and complete a master's project or thesis within their area of program specialization.
-For more information, contact Dr. Anne Lindsay.
+For more information, see the Public History website or contact Dr. Anne Lindsay.